sgr24/Shaharin-Pinball-Game/Tutorial 2.md

 Resize the plane or the board so it covers the new sling area

+To insert controls for mouse and keyboard to control the spring, head to Edit --> Preject Settings --> Input manager, then create controls for the pull control;
+- Positive control set to down (down arrow key to pull spring back)
+- Alt Postivie Button to mouse 2 (holding scroll wheel to pull spring back)
+- Make sure type is set to Key or Mouse button for the controls to work

 Click on the cube

 Drag the PullSpring script onto the cube, this will apply the code to the object